 Drop ins are always welcome, if there is room that day.
 Please call by 9:00am that morning to check whether there is room to come that day.

 This is a larger size dollhouse for an 11” doll about the size of Barbies.
 I don’t have any Barbies, and maintain a Barbie-free zone.
 The dolls I have are called “only hearts club”.
 They have natural body proportions and are totally flexible.
 The house has many furnished rooms, and a campground too.
 The dolls have a large wardrobe to dress them in.

-The back deck has a covered canopy on a cement 10x10 surface.
-The houses, mountains, castle, cars, and animals that lead to making up elaborate stories as kid play and re-arrange the scenes.
+The Artwing has lots of room on the floor to set up playmobil scenes.
+There are houses, mountains, castle, cars, and animals that inspire kids to make up elaborate stories as they play and re-arrange the scenes.
 It is perfect for kids as young as 4 to do open-ended play with.
-The back deck unfortunately does not have AC, though the house does if cooling off is needed.

 I have put together a very complete collection of miniature Playmobil toys.
 If you are not familiar with this german toy system, you can find more information here.

-The Playmobil world will be set up on the back deck all summer long.
-The theme of what’s set up will change throughout the summer, and kids can request themes too, since there is more than can fit on the 10x10 deck at the same time.
+The Playmobil world will be set up all summer long.
+The theme of what’s set up will change throughout the summer, and kids can request themes too, since I have more than can fit on the floor at the same time.

-Because I have an internet business making miniature doll food, the clay table for the Sculpey clay is available all summer long in its own workshop room.
+Because I have an internet business making miniature doll food, the clay table for the Sculpey clay is available all summer long in a workshop room at my Talent home.
 This polymer clay can be made hard by baking at 275 degrees in an oven which I use.
 Some kids want to make doll food, but other small things like beads or sculptures can also be created.
 We work small with the sculpey clay, because it is quite expensive, compared to the plastilina (non-hardening) clay that I use for making diorama scenes.

 Other Weekly Projects

 · Needle felting